taneli-salonen1/gtm-onetrust-consent-groups/readme.md

 Output options:
 A comma joined string or a JS array.

+New: Possibility to return the selected consent group's status as "true" or "false".

 Usage:
-Check if the variable value contains the desired group, for example "4:1".
-4 is the number of the group and 1 means that it's active.
+Check if the variable value contains the desired group, for example "C0002:1".
+C0002 is the consent group and 1 means that consent for it has been granted.